fingalo/serial2ti83/README.md

 Had issues when using TILP and TI CONNECT to backup/restore.
 Made some changes, now all transfer functions are working 100%.
 Fastest transfer is with arduino PRO MICRO.
+Changes are:
+Not entering getbyte until a low line, otherwise you always enter getbyte and get timeout even if nothing is received.
+Added a last step in getbyte waiting for high lines, so we wait for the complete byte to be received, before checking for next byte.
+Thus not needing the 6 us delay before starting receive.

 # serial2ti83 / ArduGrayLink
 A program for Arduinos that makes it possible to connect a Texas Instruments calculator to a computer